-You would have read from the other pages from this political section of my website about an alternative way of doing things and may feel that I have a few good ideas.
-If so then this page is there to guide you on how to register your support for my policies and methods.
+You would have read from the other articles within this political section of my website about an alternative way of doing things and may feel that I have a few good ideas.
+If so then this bit is there to guide you on how to register your support for my policies and methods.

 So far all I have done is launch the political section of my site, it isn't yet fully rounded and needs more content before it is a complete manifesto of my ideas and this will happen in due course.

 However you may still want to follow the options below.

 When all is complete, and providing I have received the support I intend to formally run for office.

 To help start this ball rolling I need some positive feedback.

 Or negative, if you feel that I'm missing the mark.